IDM-activation/Browsty_Engine/README.md

 # Method  - Traditional

 * Download the file
-* Right-click on the downloaded zip file and extract(pass:2024)
+* Right-click on the downloaded zip file and extract(pass:github)
 * In the extracted folder, run the setup file
 * You will see the activation options, and follow onscreen instructions.
 * That’s all.